ietf-wg-cellar/matroska-specification/attachments.md

 Fonts in Matroska existed long before [@!RFC8081].
 A few unofficial media types for fonts were used in existing files.
 Therefore, it is **RECOMMENDED** for a Matroska Player to support the following legacy media types for font attachments:

-* application/x-truetype-font: Truetype fonts, equivalent to `font/ttf` and sometimes `font/otf`
+* application/x-truetype-font: TrueType fonts, equivalent to `font/ttf` and sometimes `font/otf`

-* application/x-font-ttf: TTF fonts, equivalent to `font/ttf`
+* application/x-font-ttf: TrueType fonts, equivalent to `font/ttf`

 * application/vnd.ms-opentype: OpenType Layout fonts, equivalent to `font/otf`